devership16/CSCI599-DeepLearning/README.md

 1806.01261, 2018.
 2. M. Gori, G. Monfardini, and F. Scarcelli.
 A new model for learning in graph domains.
 In International Joint Conference on Neural Networks, 2005.
+3. Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.
+Gated graph sequence neural networks.
+In International Conference on Learning Representations (ICLR), 2016.
+4. A. Santoro, D. Raposo, D. G. Barrett, M. Malinowski, R. Pascanu, P. Battagli, and T. Lillicrap.
+A simple neural network module for relational reasoning.
+In Advances in Neural Information Processing Systems, 2017.
+5. V. Garcia and J. Bruna.
+Few-shot learning with graph neural networks.
+In International Conference on Learning Representations (ICLR), 2018.
+6. A. Bordes, N. Usunier, A. Garcia-Duran, J. Weston, and O. Yakhnenko.
+Translating embeddings for modeling multi-relational data.
+In Advances in Neural Information Processing Systems, pages 2787–2795, 2013.
+7. T. Hamaguchi, H. Oiwa, M. Shimbo, and Y. Matsumoto.
+Knowledge transfer for out-of-knowledge-base
+entities: A graph neural network approach.
+In International Joint Conference on Artificial Intelligence (IJCAI), 2017.
+8. J. Gilmer, S. S. Schoenholz, P. F. Riley, O. Vinyals, and G. E. Dahl.
+Neural message passing for quantum chemistry. arXiv preprint arXiv: 1704.01212, 2017.
+9. X. Wang, R. Girshick, A. Gupta, and K. He.
+Non-local neural networks.
+In Proceedings of the Conference on Computer Vision and Pattern Recognition (CVPR), 2017.
+10. J. Hamrick, K. Allen, V. Bapst, T. Zhu, K. McKee, J. Tenenbaum, and P. Battaglia.
+Relational inductive bias for physical construction in humans and machines.
+In Proceedings of the 40th Annual Conference of the Cognitive Science Society, 2018.
+11. T. Kipf, E. Fetaya, K.-C. Wang, M. Welling, and R. Zemel.
+Neural relational inference for interacting systems.
+In Proceedings of the International Conference on Machine Learning (ICML), 2018.

 __________________________________________________________________________________________________________________________________